Chanalan1/ImageGeneratorAi/README.md

 On line 3 of the script.js file, head over to huggingface.co and create an account.
 For this app, we will leverage the AI Models that huggingface offers, more specifically the prompthero/openjourney model .
 After, head into your profile and copy and paste your profile token into the apiKey.
 <br />
-Afterwords, everyhing should work perfectly!
+Afterwords, everything should work perfectly!
 <br />
 <br />
 ![Screenshot 2023-09-04 154640](https://github.com/Chanalan1/ImageGeneratorAi/assets/114122892/42806e62-6ea9-47cd-8811-8c9663d454c5)